Former Arizona Teacher Brittany Zamora Sentenced To 20 Years For Molesting A 13-Year-Old Student

 Per The Inquisitr, Zamora reportedly began flirting with the boy she molested after flirting with him in a classroom chat group.
 The flirting led to her sending the boy a picture of her naked, and from there the pair’s relationship escalated into sexual encounters and racy messages.
 Eventually, the boy’s parents discovered the explicit messages through an app they installed on his phone to monitor his activity.
 Zamora also allegedly sent naked photos to a second student.

 Zamora married her husband Daniel in 2015.
 The pair have known each other since she was 16, although they don’t have children.
-Daniel was reportedly named in a lawsuit filed by the family of the victim — against both Daniel and Liberty Elementary School District, where the sexual abuse took place — which claims that he failed to alert the authorities after he learned of the sexual abuse.
+Daniel was reportedly named in a lawsuit filed by the family of the victim — levied against both Daniel and Liberty Elementary School District, where the sexual abuse took place — which claims that he failed to alert the authorities after he learned of the sexual abuse.